queryluke/masseffect-5e-data/data/class-features/tactical-focus.md

 ---
-id: tactical_focus
 name: Tactical Focus
+class: sentinel
+level: 3
+subclass: bastion
 ---
-At {{ level }} level, your tactical acumen and predictive VI algorithms allow you to provide direction to your allies that can tilt a battle in your favor.
+At 3rd level, your tactical acumen and predictive VI algorithms allow you to provide direction to your allies that can tilt a battle in your favor.

 As a bonus action, you can select an area within 30m on the ground that measures 6m on each side.
 This area is your tactical focus.